angoyves/Bootstrap/README.md

 <hr>

+0 - Install `node-gyp` package.
+If you dont know installation steps, please [click here](https://github.com/nodejs/node-gyp)

 1 - Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone https://github.com/BootstrapDash/StarAdmin-Free-Bootstrap-Admin-Template.git in you terminal to get a copy of this template.

 2 - After the files have been downloaded you will get a folder with all the required files

-3 - You can install all the dependencies in the template by running the command npm install.
+3 - Open your terminal (Run as Administrator).
+You can install all the dependencies in the template by running the command npm install.
 All the required files are in the node modules.
+If you didn't run with admin authority, you can see errors.

 4 - Find the file named index.html, check what all components you need.
 Open the file in a text editor and you can start editing.